Koh Tao Scuba Diving Best Aussie Divers PADI

 PADI Advanced Freediver Aussie Divers Phuket View

-Breath-hold divers should remember to use the buddy system and be aware of the dangers of shallow-water blackout.
+Breath-hold divers should remember to use the buddy system and be aware of the dangers of shallow-water blackouts.

-Although not scuba diving, the PADI Freediving Course in its first section make firm recommendations in relation to the use of a trained buddy specifically in relation to shallow water blackout.
+Although not scuba diving, the PADI Freediving Course in its first section makes firm recommendations about the use of a trained buddy specifically with shallow water blackout.

-Shallow water blackout is a loss of consciousness due to hypoxia.
-Upon assent the diver’s oxygen level drops so low that the diver blacks out.
+A shallow water blackout is a loss of consciousness due to hypoxia.
+Upon assent, the diver’s oxygen level drops so low that the diver blacks out.
 This usually occurs on the last third of the dive.
-A buddy is essential to the safety of the diver making sure they make it to the surface safely and breath normally once they reach the surface.
+A buddy is essential to the safety of the diver making sure they make it to the surface safely and breathe normally once they reach the surface.

 Conclusion